Antoine Léon Morel-Fatio: Life

-When he still very young his father, Étienne-Louis Morel, moved the family to Paris to open a bank.
+When he still very young his father, Étienne-Louis Morel of Switzerland, moved the family to Paris to open a bank.
 He was enrolled at the prestigious Lycée Louis-le-Grand, but he was dismissed for lack of discipline in 1824.
 He finished his studies at the Lycée Condorcet (then known as the Collège Royal de Bourbon).
 In 1827, he enlisted as a pilot on a British merchant ship to learn navigation.
 Upon his return he began work at the family bank, but spent much of his time decorating the account books with ornamentation.

 His family then placed him with the banking firm of Jean Charles Joachim Davillier, but he soon renounced the profession.
-His artistic inclinations led him to keep company with the marine painter, Adolphe-Hippolyte Couveley.
+His artistic inclinations led him to keep company with the marine painter Adolphe-Hippolyte Couveley.
 He briefly studied with several artists, and made trips to Italy, but his career began in earnest in 1830, when he accompanied an expedition to Algeria and witnessed the actions of naval commander Guy-Victor Duperré.
 He made sketches and created two paintings that were exhibited at the Salon of 1833 with great success.
 He would be a regular exhibitor there from that time on.